Sandy-Salmon Floodplain Reconnection

 The floodplain extends nearly a mile, encompassing approximately 418 acres, and is owned primarily by the Bureau of Land Management and Clackamas County.
 Like much of the Sandy, the floodplain is isolated behind levees built after the record 1964 flood.
 Because of this, several historic side channels and backwater ponds are disconnected from the Sandy, except in extreme high flows.

-Project construction began in summer 2019.
+Construction for the two phase project began in summer 2019.
 SRWC is working with the Bureau of Land Management, Clackamas County, Clackamas Soil and Water Conservation District, Portland Water Bureau, National Fish and Wildlife Foundation, and local residents to reconnect the Sandy-Salmon floodplain and extend the Sandy’s corridor of healthy wild fish habitat.